 Surging Seepage was the beginning of a whole new way of working and thinking for me.
-Before this I was sculpting the human figure and it was when I started to break down the figure, to deconstruct the body, and to think of the body as a system that things really opened up for me.
+Before Surging Seepage, I was primarily sculpting the human figure, and it was when I started to break down the figure - deconstructing the body, and thinking of the body as a system - that things really opened up for me in the studio.
 My practice shifted into abstraction and I went into a frenzy of experimental making.

 From there, I started relating the systems of the body to other systems of growth in the natural world and I began to think more broadly about biological materials responding, relating, and reacting to one another.
 I also began working with bright colors and became interested in blurring boundaries between the real and the imagined.
-The work evolved through a series of installations and installation itself emerged as a way for me to think about growth, movement, and expansion.
+The work evolved through a series of installations that morphed and changed with each iteration and installation itself emerged as a way for me to explore growth, movement, and expansion.

 I developed this series from 2008 to 2009.